Zebra spider: Diet

 Zebra spiders tend to hunt smaller spiders and other arthropods.
 They have been observed feeding on mosquitos that are almost twice their length.
 They have also been observed taking on prey items up to 3 times the length of the spider, such as some of the smaller species of moth.
 Like other jumping spiders, these spiders use their large front eyes to locate and stalk their prey.
 They move slowly towards their prey until they are close enough to pounce on top of their victim, and their hunting behaviour has been described as cat-like.
-Using their acute eyesight, they are able to accurately judge the distances they need to jump.
+Using their sharp eyesight, they are able to accurately judge the distances they need to jump.